Remarks and problems about algorithmic descriptions of groups: Introduction

 \section{Introduction}

-The study of decision problems for groups began with Max Dehn who, in 1911 (\cite{Dehn1911}), formulated the three famous problems which are now associated with his name: the word problem, the conjugacy problem and the isomorphism problem.

-His motivation in introducing those came from topology, in particular from the study of the fundamental group, which had been introduced not long before by Poincaré.
-Because of this, he defined those problems only for finitely presented groups; his 1911 article starts by stating the following (we quote Stillwell's translation, \cite{Dehn1987}):
+The study of decision problems for groups began with Max Dehn who, in 1911 (\cite{Dehn1911}, see \cite{Dehn1987} for a translation), formulated the three famous problems which are now associated with his name: the word problem, the conjugacy problem and the isomorphism problem.
+His motivation for introducing these came from topology, in particular from the study of the fundamental group, which had been introduced not long before by Poincaré.
+Because of this, he defined his problems only for finitely presented groups: his article begins by stating that his goal is to understand the structure of ``the general discontinuous groups {[}...{]} given by $n$ generators and $m$ relations between them''.